Oct 19, 2023

 The Advantage of Medicare Advantage

 As Baby Boomers age into retirement, Medicare Advantage plans are increasing in popularity among seniors drawn to their wide array of benefits, according to experts.

 “Medicare Advantage has grown significantly over the last few years,” said Akshay Jindal, a partner at Oliver Wyman, a management consulting firm based in New York.
 “More and more people are aging into Medicare, and more and more people are choosing Medicare Advantage plans.
-Nationally, we used to see about 30% of retirees opt in, now we’re seeing 45%, and we expect to see 50-60% over the next 6-10 years.
+Nationally, we used to see about 30% of retirees opt in, now we’re seeing about half, and we expect to see up to 60% over the next 6-10 years.
 I expect that trend to be mirrored in Massachusetts.”

 How it works

 Medicare provides a core set of basic medical benefits to cover hospital care and about 80% of doctor’s office care, with patients paying a $1,600 annual deductible for hospital services and a $226 annual deductible for doctor visits out of pocket.
 Medicare members also may have to pay a percentage of costs for some services – for instance, $200 for a $1,000 medical bill.

 Starting in the 1980s, Medicare Advantage plans began filling that financial gap, allowing the federally funded health insurance program to contract with private health plans to cover all of the costs of their enrollees’ care, including prescriptions, in exchange for a monthly payment.

 In the past decade or so, Jindal said, more health insurers have found ways to make Medicare Advantage plans attractive to seniors by ratchetting down premium costs and amping up benefits.